stnolting/fpga_puf/README.md

 latch control) are connected to this shift register.
 Each shift register bit `i` controls the reset of PUF cell `i` and the latch control of PUF cell `i+1`.
 Thus, a cell's reset is active for one clock cycle.
 In the next clock cycle the cell's latch is opened for exactly one clock cycle allowing the oscillator to run.
 In the next clock cycle the latch is closed again and has captured the oscillator's last state.
+By this scheme only one oscillator is active at a time reducing potential distortion by oscillator cross-talk (i.e. the oscillation of one osc. affect the oscillations of another osc.).

 When the single one-bit reaches the most significant bit (bit 96) of the shift register the sampling process is completed and the latch states are sampled into a register that provides the obtained _raw_ PUF ID.